Apple Crisp with Oat Topping

 Instructions

-2. In a large bowl toss the apples with lemon juice, white sugar, cornstarch, and pumpkin pie spice.
+• In a large bowl, toss the apples with lemon juice, white sugar, cornstarch, and pumpkin pie spice.
 Toss with hands until everything is well coated and combined.
 Set aside.

-3. In a 10-inch cast-iron skillet, melt 3 tbsp (45g) of butter, add brown sugar and whisk to combine.
-Transfer apple mixture to the skillet and allow apples to simmer on medium-low while you prepare the crisp topping.
+• In a 10-inch cast-iron skillet, melt 3 tbsp (45g) of butter, add brown sugar, and whisk to combine.
+Transfer the apple mixture to the skillet and simmer on medium-low until the sauce thickens and becomes syrupy, about 5-6 minutes.
+Stir in 1/4 cup of water and then.
+Set aside.

-4. In a medium-sized bowl whisk together the flour, brown sugar, white sugar, baking powder, salt, and cinnamon.
+• To make the oat topping: In a medium-sized bowl, whisk together the flour, brown sugar, white sugar, baking powder, salt, and cinnamon.
 Then add the melted butter.
 Stir to combine, then add the oats, pecans, and toffee bits.
 Set aside.

-6. Remove the skillet from the heat and add the crisp topping, sprinkling it evenly over the top.
+• Transfer the apples to a heat-safe casserole around 9" x 12" or a 10" round casserole dish, and add the crisp topping, sprinkling it evenly over the top.

-7. Then place the skillet in the oven and bake for 30-35mins.
-The crisp will be golden brown and the juices will be bubbling underneath.
-Serve right away or, allow to cool completely, cover with foil and refrigerate.
+• Bake for 30-35 minutes.
+The crisp will be golden brown, and the juices will be bubbling underneath.
+Serve right away or allow to cool completely, cover with foil, and refrigerate.

 This recipe works well with any fruit!
 Try stone fruit in the summer like peaches, nectarines, or plums.
 Or apricots in the spring, or pears and cranberries in the winter.